Defending champion Stanford gears up for Pac-12 Tournament - NewsBreak

 ARIZONA'S CHANCE

-The Wildcats missed leading scorer Cate Reese to finish the regular season after she dislocated her shoulder against Washington State in the second-to-last weekend — and others have been sidelined, too, affecting team depth.
+The Wildcats missed leading scorer Cate Reese to finish the regular season after she was injured against Washington State in the second-to-last weekend.

 Arizona, which like Stanford has a first-round bye, is coming off a fourth straight 20-win season but lost two of its final three.

 Reese is averaging 14.6 points a game and the way she attacks the basket is sorely missed.
-The injury was to her shooting arm and while Reese is able to get shots up again on the practice floor, coach Adia Barnes will be patient with plenty of meaningful games still ahead in March.
-There’s no reason to risk further injury now.

-“I can play her.
-I think I would if we go to the finals,” Barnes said Tuesday.
-“I’m not going to rush because the NCAA Tournament is more important.”
+“We know now that we can do it without her or until she gets back,” coach Adia Barnes said.

-Mixing up defenses will be key going forward to generate points in transition for Arizona, especially until Reese returns.
+Mixing up defenses will be key going forward to generate points in transition for Arizona.

-“It took an adjustment, because it was a big difference,” Barnes said.
+“We're adjusting to life without Cate Reese,” Barnes said.
+“We could get her back, we don't know how long.”

 CHARISMA LEADS BRUINS